billthefarmer/scope/README.md

 In single shot mode the timebase may be changed to zoom in and pan left and right using the right and left icons.

 ###Spectrum
 The spectrum display shows a spectrum with a logarithmic frequency scale.
 An index line shows the dominant frequency in the input.
 The frequency is also displayed in the toolbar.
-To lock the display, touch the lock icon in the toolbar.
+To lock the display, touch spectrum display or the lock icon in the toolbar.
 Touch it again to release the lock.